Falling below the Highland Boundary Fault Line, Lagg Distillery is the only Lowland distillery situated on an Island.

 Running from the Firth of Clyde in the west, to the Firth of Tay in the east, the highland boundary fault line runs across the middle of Scotland and dissects two of these distinct whisky regions: Islands & Highlands (above the fault line) and the Lowlands (below).

 The boundary fault line also runs directly across the Isle of Arran creating a unique micro-climate, earning it the affectionate name of ‘Scotland in Miniature’.

-Falling below the boundry fault line, Lagg Distillery is officially classified a Scottish Lowland distillery.
+Falling below the boundary fault line, Lagg Distillery is officially classified a Scottish Lowland distillery.
 However, here at Lagg we are not producing a ‘typical’ Lowland whisky which is light, delicate, grassy and easy-drinking in nature.
 Instead, given the popularity of the peated Machrie Moor Single Malt range produced at our elder sister Lochranza Distillery, we are producing a rich, heavily peated whisky, typical of a highland style.

-In comparison, Lochranza Distillery, finding itself north of the boundry fault line, is registered in the Highland & Island category.
+In comparison, Lochranza Distillery, finding itself north of the boundary fault line, is registered in the Highland & Island category.
 Producing an unpeated whisky which is light and citrus in flavour, the Arran Single Malt range contrasts beautifully to the spirit we produce here at Lagg Distillery.